AfterBloom-MC/wiki.afterbloom.net/README.md

 The official AfterBloom MC docs!

-Thank you [MagicMQ](https://github.com/magicmq) for allowing us to use the [pyspigot docs](https://pyspigot-docs.magicmq.dev/) as a base for our wiki!
+Thank you [MagicMQ](https://github.com/magicmq) for allowing us to use the [PySpigot docs](https://pyspigot-docs.magicmq.dev/) as a base for our wiki!